cicero-data/cicero-google-voice-action/README.md

 ## Installation

 This is a Node.js project that uses Docker and Serverless for testing outside of AWS.

- - Install Serverless: `npm install serverless -g`
- - Pull the docker image for serverless offline: `docker pull lambci/lambda`
- - Install npm packages: `npm install`

-## Running locally

-First, set up the constants file:
+Locally, it runs within a vagrant box.

+Dependencies:
+ - Vagrant 1.9+

- - `cp lambda/constants.js.example lambda/constants.js`
+ - Set constants: `cp deployment/ansible/group_vars/all.example deployment/ansible/group_vars/all`
- - Edit `lambda/constants.js` to set your Cicero API key
+ - Edit the `all` group vars file copied in the last step to set API keys and webhook URL

-To run the local server, use `./scripts/server`.
+ - Create the vagrant box: `vagrant up`
+ - Connect to the vagrant box: `vagrant ssh`
+ - Start the local server running with `./scripts/server`

 It will be available at http://localhost:3000.